 Health Informatics (HI) refers to the rapidly evolving discipline of using technology, information, data and communications to support health related fields, such as medicine, nursing, pharmacy and dentistry.

 Members of the GeHCo community work with national and international standards bodies to develop, contribute and educate the community about health informatics standards.
 Here are some useful resources:

 The Australian College of Health Informatics (ACHI) is the professional organisation for Digital Health and e-Health in the Asia-Pacific Region.
 They have compiled a selection of video Training Master Classes in various areas of Health Informatics.
-Select a topic from below to watch:

 This is a useful list of resources compiled by ACHI’s Education Committee, as a starting point for teaching staff development, design of curriculum and assessment, and preparing degree (re)accreditation standards and documentation.